 I was born in England in 1970.
 At the time, my father was a librarian and my mother was a teacher, so it was probably inevitable that I would grow up loving books.
 For much of my childhood, we lived in New Zealand, returning to England in 1981.
 I attended the University of York from 1989 to 1992, graduating with a bachelor's degree in computer science.
-What pays the bills is working as a software developer for a large three-letter company.
+What pays the bills is working as a software developer for a large IT company.

 I made my first attempt at writing a story on my own (rather than because my English teacher told me to) when I was about nine.
 My early efforts were heavily influenced by whatever I'd seen on TV or read that week.
 They were about as good as you'd expect from someone of that age, and I'm pleased to say none of them survive.